nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 - Cross-correlation coefficient (CC)
 - Earthquake magnitude

 The results for this method are not particularly great.
 We would need to tweak the parameters to try and improve the estimate, perhaps use regional earthquakes, and so on.
+We'll leave this as an exercise.
 Let's now look at the surface-wave analysis.

 ### DL analysis

 #### Automated processing

 We wish to use the entire deployment time of station FN07A to calculate the station orientation using Rayleigh-wave polarization data.
-Following the previous example, since the file FN07A.pkl contains only one station, it is not necessary to specify a key.
+Following the previous example, since the file `FN07A.pkl` contains only one station, it is not necessary to specify a station key.
 Here we use default parameters, except for the minimum earthquake magnitude that we set to 7 (to speed up the calculations), and the maximum earthquake depth that we set to 30 km.

 ```
 dl_calc --min-mag=7. --max-dep=30.
 FN07A.pkl